 ElixirFocus was an attempt to make an Elixir-specific blog that would be separate from my personal blog.
 It is kind of on hiatus as I now question how I want to manage my published work, but for the sake of skill demonstration, I’ll share a few articles I think were notable and I’m proud of:

 - Using Schemaless Changesets to Separate Concerns Between the Web Context and the Business Context

 - Improve the Clarity of Your Elixir Code Through Expressive and Consistent Language

 ElixirFocus Open Source Projects

 A fundamental goal of ElixirFocus was to have open source projects that backed up the code presented in each blog post.
-None of these projects are exceptional on their own but can (hopefully) express my ability to produce Elixir code with clarity.

 - GitHub - elixirfocus/greeter Greeter is a hello world style example app to help introduce the core concepts of the Phoenix Framework written in Elixir.

 - GitHub - elixirfocus/get_shorty GetShorty is a simple open-source link shortener written in Elixir and Phoenix, built to help express project norms.